whrc/Circumpolar_TEM_aux_scripts/README.md

 This will create 100 batch folders in the `..._split` directory.

 HG: transient run should be 124 years!
 The historical inputs run from January 1st 1901 to December 31st 2024, i.e. 124 years.
+With current specs, there is temporal discontinuity btw historical and scenario simulations.
+One of the consequences of this temporal discontinuity would consist in the restart files created from the historical simulations (restart-tr.nc) would likely not be useful to run scenarios.

 ---